Your Phoenix Car Accident: The Basics

 Create a plan for handling traffic accidents before they happen.
 Have your contact and vehicle registration info ready to go in case of a collision.
 Don't be too alarmed at a sobriety test because they're part of a normal procedure, and it's always best to cooperate.
 Read FindLaw's section on Phoenix DUI Laws if it applies to your case.

-If you were involved in a car accident resulting in serious damage, injury, or other complications, it may be wise to consult a Phoenix-area attorney in addition to contacting your insurer.
-Find out how a lawyer can help you with a free evaluation of your case.
+If you were involved in a car accident resulting in serious damage, injury, or other complications, it may be wise to consult a skilled car accident attorney in addition to contacting your insurer.
+After all, an insurance company is looking out for itself, while an attorney will look out for you.